 10 years ago, all the data a company owned was stored physically inside the organization.
 Now, organizational data and systems are everywhere: in the cloud, in internet applications, on people's personal devices and with many third-party service providers.
 And with disparate data comes the opportunity for security breaches.
 It’s not a matter of if your organization will see an attempt from a bad actor—such as competitors, other countries, cyber criminals and good old fashioned hackers—to gain unauthorized access to, tamper with or otherwise affect a company’s data.
 It’s a matter of when.

-Cybersecurity is about protecting your internet-connected organization from malicious actors and user accidents.
+Cybersecurity is the practice of protecting your internet-connected organization from hackers, cyber attacks, user accidents, and general malicious activity in order to protect your systems and networks from theft of information and damage to hardware and software.
 The foundation of a strong cybersecurity practice focuses on three core principles: integrity, availability and confidentiality.
 It’s on leaders to make sure their organization’s data is accurate, accessible when needed and only accessed by the right people.
 To do this, you need to understand the common types of attacks and the controls that can help you keep things secure.

 Who is attacking and how?

-Security threats come from a number of places.
-Knowing the motivation and intent of malicious actors, you can estimate the probability of an attack and the impact it could have.
+Cybersecurity threats come from a number of places.
+Knowing the motivation and intent of malicious actors, you can estimate the probability of a cyber attack and the impact it could have.
 This is called a cyber risk assessment.
 In this assessment, think through why someone would attack your organization and what vulnerabilities exist.
 Remember, not every attack is made with the attempt to steal data.
-A security threat is anything that jeopardizes the confidentiality, integrity and availability of your data.
+A cyber security threat is anything that jeopardizes the confidentiality, integrity and availability of your data.

 In general, an attacker attempts to get a system to do something it’s not supposed to do, which can be accomplished in three ways.
 Firstly, they exploit a misconfiguration of the system that allows unauthorized people to have access.
 Secondly, they take advantage of a technical fault or vulnerability with some software running on the system, by manipulating the software in special ways.
 The third way is simpler.
 An attacker just uses the username and password of a real, authorized user.
 Once an attacker has gained access to a system, they can steal or tamper with data, or even make it unavailable.